 26 Jun Here’s What Network Threat Hunting Means, Why It Matters, and How to Get Started

-What is network threat hunting?
+What is threat hunting?
 Threat hunting is looking for indications of malicious activities that aren’t being detected by static detection.

 That’s according to Tim Crothers who is perhaps, from our perspective, among the most prominent experts on the concept of threat hunting.
 He’s been in security for a long time, has built and led large security teams, penned books on the topic, and routinely makes the rounds on the speaking circuit.